Young@Heart (film)

-Young@Heart is a 2007 British documentary film directed by Stephen Walker.
-It is about Young@Heart, a New England chorus of senior citizens that sings contemporary and classic rock and pop songs, and their rehearsals for a new show.
+Young@Heart is a 2007 British documentary film set in Northampton, Massachusetts.
+It is about Young@Heart, a New England chorus of senior citizens that sings various rock and pop songs, and their rehearsals for their performances.

 Synopsis

 Young@Heart, a chorus of twenty-four senior citizens with an average age of eighty, is directed by the genial, but demanding, Bob Cilman.
 In preparation for a concert in their hometown of Northampton, Massachusetts, and their next European tour, they spend seven weeks learning new songs by the likes of Sonic Youth, James Brown, Allen Toussaint, Coldplay, Jimi Hendrix, Talking Heads, and Prince, a task that is daunting for the members and frequently frustrating for Cilman.
 At one point, the chorus takes a break from rehearsals to perform at a nearby low-security prison, where they are figuratively, and then literally, embraced by the inmates.
 The passing of two members of the group in rapid succession only increases the determination of the remaining members to have the new material ready in time for the big show, and the concert proves to be a major success with the community.